 AMP powers your Minecraft Game panel, and this is where you can choose how it will look by selecting the theme that is used.
 Default theme options are:

-This area is where you can enable or disable branding on your Minecraft Game Panel.
+This area is where you can enable or disable branding on your Game Management Panel.
 If the Display Branding switch is enabled you can then enter the following information:

 - Custom Page Title